A Guide to Reactive Printing Process

 Importance of Fabric washing & drying

-• Helps to remove the oil, wax, impurities of fabric.
+- Helps to remove the oil, wax, and impurities from fabric.

-• Helps to control PH of fabric to increase the dyes take up percentage.
+- Helps to control the pH of fabric to increase the dye uptake percentage.

 Reactive Printing Procedure Step by Step